-Dabigatran, at the 110 mg BID dose, appears associated with a lower ICH risk than apixaban, but this should be traded off with an apparent inferior protection against ischemic strokes; the latter can be mitigated with the higher dabigatran dose (150 mg BID) or with the use of rivaroxaban, but at the expense of much higher bleeding risks.
-However, from an economical point of view, neither trade-off is expected to be efficient.
+Dabigatran, at the 110 mg BID dose, appears associated with a lower ICH risk than apixaban, but this should be traded off with an apparently reduced protection against ischemic strokes; the latter may be mitigated with the higher dabigatran dose (150 mg BID) or with the use of rivaroxaban, but at the expense of much higher bleeding risks; however from a health economics point of view, neither trade-off is expected to be efficient.

-In conclusion, analyses using the demonstrated relative effectiveness and safety profiles indicate that the different balance between ischemic protection and increased bleeding risk is more favourable from a health economics perspective with apixaban than with the other NOACs: the pharmacoeconomic analyses performed and the findings presented in this paper clearly support the economic value of apixaban in Italian NVAF patients.
-Since cost effectiveness results appeared to be even more prominent when the model was simulated using real world data, it appears that our base-case may be conservative.
+In conclusion, analyses based upon demonstrated relative effectiveness and safety profiles indicate that the different balance between ischemic protection and increased bleeding risk is more favourable with apixaban than with the other NOACs from a health economics perspective: the pharmacoeconomic analyses performed and the findings presented in this paper clearly support the value of apixaban in Italian NVAF patients.
+Its use in these patients, when compared with other NOACs, is expected to have the potential for relevant savings (between \notin 8.8 million and \notin 27.3 million), which are linked to its intrinsic effectiveness and to the lowest discontinuation rate among its class members (it is known that to maintain preventive effectiveness, NOACs have to be taken regularly by the patients).